armytag/langs/poetic-lang/poetic-lang.md

 - Protolang distant proforms become moderlang existential proforms?
     - E.g. "Can yonbody (somebody) help me?"

-### ***Coverbs***

-- Multiple verbs can appear in a sentence (serial verb construction or auxillary verbs).
-- The verbs may be inflected in different ways to indicate different relationships, grammatical/lexical moods, and so on.
-- Could restrict all verbs to only impersonal, intrastivite, or transitive (not ditransitive or tritransitive)
-    - Serial verb constructions indicate relationship of nouns
-        - E.g. "Go-I approach-store buy-apple" == "I'm going to the store to buy apples"
-    - Certain overused protolang verbs can grammaticalize to become clitics indicating the relationship of noun phrases

 ### ***Number System***

 - Non-arithmetic situations can use simplified terminology rather than precise measures